GreenDelta/x-olca-db-upgrade/README.md

 format.
 In openLCA 1.3 product system parameters were just matched by name where in openLCA 1.4 product system parameters are redefinitions of existing global or process parameters.

+(**) In openLCA 1.4 it is possible to create physical, economic, and causal allocation factors for a process.
+In openLCA 1.3 only the factors of one allocation method could be used for a process.
+The conversion creates factors for all allocation methods for a process.
+Thus, the factors of converted multi-output processes should checked by the user after the conversion.